Open-EO/openeo-python-client/docs/data_access.rst

 datacube.

-Another nice feature, is that processes that work on a vector feature, like aggregated statistics for a polygon, or masking by polygon can also be used by a backend to apply a spatial filter.
+Another nice feature, is that processes that work on a vector feature, like aggregated statistics for a polygon, or masking by polygon can also be used by a back-end to apply a spatial filter.
 This way, you do not need to explicitly set these filters yourself.

 Filtering on properties